cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 SET 	weightlog_day_name = trim(weightlog_day_name)
 WHERE 	weightlog_day_name IS NOT NULL;
 ```

-- The last cleaning made merged the three hourly tables (hourlycalories_merged, hourlyintensities_merged and hourlysteps_merged) into hourlyactivity_merged (new merged table).
+-	- This next cleaning merged the three hourly tables (hourlycalories_merged, hourlyintensities_merged and hourlysteps_merged) into hourlyactivity_merged (new merged table).
 	- See [SQL cleaning file](sql/cleaning.sql) for more details.

 ```sql